nullus/acesdp3/README.md

-By design this is an _incomplete_ colour management config, but Houdini is very light on colour management (almost colour space agnostic), and this seems like a reasonable place to start.
-There are many more interesting things that can be done with OpenColorIO (OCIO).
+By design this is an _incomplete_ colour management config, but Houdini is very light on colour management (almost colour space agnostic), and this seemed like a reasonable place to start.

+There are many other interesting things that can be done with OpenColorIO (OCIO), and this config could be used in packages other than Houdini, but you're on your own with that for now.
+Have fun!

 ## Why?